 When you hit your 50’s, you may think that you can’t be any healthier than what you already are.
 Most men think what is done is done and there is no turning things around.
 That doesn’t have to be you.
 There are some changes you need to make in your 50’s.
 Today you are going to learn what these changes are and how you can make them as well.
 If you are ready to make the most of your health, even in your 50’s, now is the time.

 When many men hit their 50’s, it is like a timer went off and they suddenly have a ton of joint issues.
 Most men find that this starts in their knees.
 The main reason that men in their 50’s have issues with their joints is because of overusing them when they aren’t strong enough or from osteoarthritis.
-If you want to make this better for you, start by riding a bike.
+If you want to make this better for you, start by riding a bike or introducing a quality hemp oil into your diet.
 Research has been done that shows that those who ride a bike for even 20 to 30 minutes each day, three times every week, will have a lot less pain in and around their joints.
+Research also shows that hemp oil is a powerful joint pain reliever, as well as pain reliever in general.

 As you hit your 50’s, you may also start to notice symptoms of bone loss.
 As you age, the minerals in your bones start depleting.
 This is natural but it doesn’t mean you just have to lie down and take it.
 You need to put just enough, but not too much, stress on your bones.
 You can do this walking and running.
 Strength training is a great way to build up your bones too.
 You should also be sure you get around 1,200 mg. calcium every day.